Skip to main content

 The surcharge ban

-The PSD2 surcharge ban (from January 13, 2018) applies to all EEA businesses and prohibits extra fees for debit or credit card payments.
-Each country decides how to implement and define the rules.
+The PSD2 surcharge ban, effective from January 13, 2018, applies to all businesses in the European Economic Area (EEA) and prohibits extra fees on debit or credit card payments.
+Each country has the authority to decide how to implement and define the rules.

-In the UK, the Treasury expanded the ban to include PayPal transactions.
-Overall, it includes payment via all major card companies (e.g. Visa, Mastercard, etc.).
+In the UK, the Treasury extended the ban to cover PayPal transactions.
+The ban applies to payments made via all major card providers (e.g., Visa, Mastercard, etc.).

 What should I do?

-2. You can impose a fee for both online and offline payments to ensure there is no discrimination against card payers, as everyone incurs the same fee regardless of the payment method.
+2. You can apply a fee for both online and offline payments to ensure there is no discrimination against card payers, as everyone incurs the same fee regardless of the payment method.

-💡 Important note: We do not currently support the ability to add fees to non-card payments (offline).
-However, you may wish to increase your ticket prices to include the fee.
+💡 Important note: We do not currently support the ability to add fees to non-card (offline) payments.
+However, you might want to consider raising your ticket prices to include the fee.

-4. Then untick the box for Add an online payment fee to bookings?:
+4. Then untick the Add an online payment fee to bookings checkbox:

 Can I increase my ticket prices to compensate?

-You can increase your ticket prices to compensate for both online and offline payments.
+You can adjust your ticket prices to account for both online and offline payments.

-• Achieving a balance between covering costs and avoiding overcharging customers can be challenging, so please proceed with caution when doing this.
+• Striking the right balance between covering costs and avoiding overcharging customers can be challenging, so proceed carefully when adjusting your prices.

 Guidance for UK businesses

-You can add a surcharge to cover only online payment gateway processing fees.
-You will need to match it to the payment platform you are using.
-For example, Stripe is currently 1.5% + 20p.
-You cannot exceed that amount.
+You can add a surcharge to cover only the online payment gateway processing fees.
+The surcharge must match the fees charged by the payment platform you’re using.
+For example, Stripe currently charges 1.5% + 20p, and you cannot exceed this amount.

-However, it’s important to note that there are exceptions and certain charges that traders can legitimately apply:
+However, there are exceptions, and some charges can be legitimately applied:

-1. Cost of Processing: Traders are allowed to charge consumers for the cost of processing payments.
-For instance, if a business incurs a fee for processing a particular card payment, they can pass on this exact cost to the customer.
-The charge must not exceed the actual cost incurred by the trader.
+• Cost of Processing: Traders can charge customers the exact cost of processing payments.
+For example, if a business incurs a fee for processing a particular card payment, it can pass on this fee to the customer.
+The surcharge must not exceed the actual cost incurred by the trader.

-• The Merchant Service Charge, which companies pay to their payment service provider.
-This includes the interchange fee paid by the company’s payment service provider to the card issuer, the fees paid by the company’s payment service provider to the scheme (for example, Visa or Mastercard); and the margin retained by the company’s payment service provider to cover costs and profit; or
+• Merchant Service Charge: The fee businesses pay to their payment service provider, which includes the interchange fee paid to the card issuer, the fees paid to the scheme (e.g., Visa or Mastercard), and the margin retained by the payment service provider to cover costs and profit.

 💬 Any questions or feedback?
 There are two ways to get in touch: